 It will pass 33 years since the first post-WWII “democratic and multiparty” elections in all six Yugoslav republics in 1990.
-Next year, however, not only that this country did not exist anymore but the Yugoslavs have been faced with a civil war as a result of the post-Cold War “democratization process”.
+Next year, however, not only did this country not exist anymore but the Yugoslavs have been faced with a civil war as a result of the post-Cold War “democratization process”.

 On the other hand, the state religion of the Austrian Empire was Roman Catholic from which the large Croatian population got a great deal of influence.
 When Austria-Hungary illegally annexed Bosnia-Herzegovina (breaking the decisions of the 1878 Berlin Congress) and a large population fell under it in 1908, the Yugoslav dream (coming from outside of Serbia) was never more threatened.
 A group of young Yugoslav nationalists called “Young Bosnia” which included Serbs, Croats, and Bosnian Muslims decided that enough is enough.
 A Bosnian young man Gavrilo Princip (having a Roman Catholic-Latin origin surname) shot and killed the Austrian warmonger-archduke Franz Ferdinand in Sarajevo on June 28th, 1914 (the day of the 1389 Kosovo Battle).
-After he was quoted as saying “I am a Yugoslav nationalist, aiming for the unification of all Yugoslavs, we must be free from Austria” the Austrians used this event as the reason to attack the last Slavic stronghold after Russia: Serbia.
+After he was quoted as saying “I am a Yugoslav nationalist, aiming for the unification of all Yugoslavs, we must be free from Austria”.
+The Austrians used this event as the reason to attack the last Slavic stronghold after Russia: Serbia.

-What the Ottoman and the Austrian-Hungarian authorities were afraid of the most was happening.
+What the Ottoman and the Austrian-Hungarian authorities were afraid of most was happening.
 After WWI, the Yugoslavs had a country of their own mainly built on Serbian blood.
 The interwar royal Yugoslav state was short-lived because another world war came soon in April 1941.
-In the hope to keep Yugoslavia out of the war, the Yugoslav regent Prince Paul signed the Tripartite Pact with Nazi Germany, fascist Italy and Imperial Japan on March 25th, 1941.
+In the hope to keep Yugoslavia out of the war, the Yugoslav regent Prince Paul signed the Tripartite Pact with nazi Germany, fascist Italy and Imperial Japan on March 25th, 1941.
 However, British diplomacy did not like such political development in the Balkans and, therefore, they encouraged an anti-German military coup in Belgrade and besides, the Serbian people were against the pact.
 The British were very happy with the new pro-British Yugoslav Government established on March 27th, 1941 but the Germans were not.
-A. Hitler decided to wipe Yugoslavia off the map together with Greece.
+Hitler decided to wipe Yugoslavia off the map together with Greece.
 Yugoslavia was attacked from all sides together with Greece on April 6th, 1941.

-At that time, Yugoslavia was divided into 12 provinces and some of them went to fascist Italy, some of them to Hungary, some of them to Albania while Croatia and Bosnia-Herzegovina were united into the Croatian fascist state under the Ustasi regime which was called the Independent State of Croatia.
-Concerning its internal affairs, the ISC was, really, independent especially regarding the policy of genocide of the Serbs, Jews, and Roma.
+At that time, Yugoslavia was divided into 12 provinces and some of them went to fascist Italy, some of them to Hungary, some of them to Albania while Croatia and Bosnia-Herzegovina were united into the Croatian Fascist state under the Ustasi regime which was called the Independent State of Croatia.
+Concerning its internal affairs, the ISC was, truly independent especially regarding the policy of genocide of Serbs, Jews, and Roma.
 Croatian fascists were quick to destroy all the non fascist (i.e., not Croatian) elements in the state primarily the Serbs.
 And that meant that Hitler’s final solution of the Jewish question applied here as well and also the final solution of the Serb question.
-Hundreds of thousands of Serbs, at least 700.000, but also Jews and Roma were killed most of them in the 4th largest concentration camp in Europe called Jasenovac on the Sava River.
-And one important detail is that the Croatian fascist regime was fully integrated with the Roman Catholic clergy and even some of the priests (Franciscans) were the heads of the concentration camps and executioners.
+Hundreds of thousands of Serbs, at least 700.000, but also Jews and Roma were killed most of them in the fourth largest concentration camp in Europe called Jasenovac on the Sava River.
+An one important detail is that the Croatian fascist regime was fully integrated with the Roman Catholic clergy and even some of the priests (Franciscans) were the heads of the concentration camps and executioners.

 During the war, there was one real anti-fascist movement, a nationalist Yugoslav Royal Army in the Homeland – the Ravna Gora movement or the Chetniks of General Draža Mihailović, and one quasi anti-fascist movement – the communists (the Partisans) led by Josip Broz Tito and according to V. Molotov, he was a Jew from Odessa.
-Although when the war began, these two movements cooperated to a certain extent, the mutual conflict soon occurred due to the Partisan’s attacks on the Chetniks followed by the civil war till May 1945.
-During the second part of the war, the Western allies, especially W. Churchill, betrayed Serbian nationalists and the Serbian people by making a political trade with J. V. Stalin – in fact, they crucially supported the Yugoslav communists after the Tehran Conference in November 1943.
+Although when the war began, these two movements cooperated to a certain extent, the mutual conflict soon occurred due to the Partisan’s attacks on the Chetniks followed by the civil war which lasted till May 1945.
+During the second part of the war, the Western allies, especially Churchill, betrayed Serbian nationalists and the Serbian people by making a political trade with Stalin – in fact, they crucially supported the Yugoslav communists after the Tehran Conference in November 1943.

 On November 29th, 1943, J. B. Tito declared a new Yugoslavia and two years later the country was occupied by his partisans who officially called it liberation.
-Skilled in his political games he was a worldwide accepted leader who was not only a leader but a brand as well and above all the dictator.
+Skilled in his political games he was a worldwide accepted statesman who was not only a leader but a brand as well and above all a dictator.
 He was one of the three founders of the non-alignment movement in 1961, the first conference was in Belgrade, sponsored by the West to play the game of middle ground between great powers, between East and West in international relations during the Cold War.

 At the end of WWII, the communists conducted the federalization of the new socialist Yugoslavia.
-After the genocide against the Serbian people who were killed by the nationalist Ustasi movement (the Croats and Bosnian Muslims) in Croatia and Bosnia-Herzegovina and everything that happened during the war, the communists attempted to align it with a policy of national reconciliation within the conditions of a totalitarian regime by establishing a state in which there would be an internal balance of the six federal units.
+After the genocide against the Serbian people who were killed by the nationalist Ustasi movement (the Croats and Bosnian Muslims) in Croatia and Bosnia-Herzegovina and everything else that happened during the war, the communists attempted to align it with a policy of national reconciliation within the conditions of a totalitarian regime by establishing a state in which there would be an internal balance of the six federal units.
 Those were Serbia, Croatia, Slovenia, Bosnia-Herzegovina, Montenegro, and Macedonia.

 Internal tensions in the country, from 1981, grew steadily, reinforced by the economic slowdown and high debt to foreign investors.
 Debt, inherited from J. B. Tito’s time, was further increased.
 In 1984, the USA President at that time Ronald Reagan’s administration was specifically targeting Yugoslavia’s economy in the secret memo, National Security Directive 133 which stated that the US policy will be promoting the trend towards a market-oriented Yugoslav economy structure.
-And it was in line with previous decision directives which advocated expanded efforts to promote revolutions to overthrow communist Governments.
+And it was in line with previous decision directives which advocated expanding efforts to promote revolutions to overthrow communist Governments.
 It triggered the whole series of other initiatives which of course were not published.
-What the USA wanted is that Yugoslavia quit being a socialist (command) market economy and become a free-market economy, modelled on the Western pattern.
+What the USA wanted that Yugoslavia quit being a socialist (command) market economy and become a free-market economy, modelled on the Western pattern.